jrheard/blog/python/blackjack.md

 Here's what a five of diamonds looks like in a Python program:

-<pre><code class="py">
+<pre class="hide-output"><code class="py">
 card = [5, "diamonds"]
-print(card[0])
-print(card[1])
 </code></pre>

 `[5, "diamonds"]` is a two-item list that **represents** a five of diamonds card.

 "Representing" something means "getting it out of your head and into a computer program."
-We've taken the nebulous concept of \<a five of diamonds card\> and turned it into \<a list with two things in it; the first thing is a number that represents the card's value, and the second thing is a string that represents the card's suit\>.
-Python doesn't really know what you mean when you say "a five of diamonds card", but it *does* understand what you mean when you say `[5, "diamonds"]`.
+In this example, I took the nebulous concept of \<a five of diamonds card\> and turned it into \<a list with two things in it; the first thing is a number that represents the card's value, and the second thing is a string that represents the card's suit\>.
+This is important because Python doesn't really know what you mean when you say "a five of diamonds card", but it *does* understand `[5, "diamonds"]`.

 There are a lot of different ways to represent a five of diamonds in a Python program.
-If you know how to use dicts, classes, or tuples, feel free to use one of those instead.
-If you don't know how to use any of those, then don't worry; a two-item list is just as good as those other things.
+If you know how to use dicts, classes, or tuples, feel free to use any of those instead.
+If you don't know what those are yet, don't worry: a two-item list is just as good as those other things.
 All that matters is that you choose *some* way of representing playing cards in your Python program.
 A two-item list works great.

 Representing a Deck
 -------------------

 That's just one card, though, and there are fifty-two cards in a deck.

-Each deck of cards has four **suits**: `diamonds`, `hearts`, `spades`, and `clubs`.
+A deck of cards has four **suits**: `diamonds`, `hearts`, `spades`, and `clubs`.

 Each suit has thirteen cards: